-- 4.8 Senior management should review the recovery plan at least annually or upon the occurrence of a material event or change.
-During this review, senior management should: - 4.8.1 revise the recovery plan as necessary to reflect material changes in the financial institution's risk profile, complexity, size, and activities, as well as changes in external threats; - 4.8.2 consider the ongoing relevance and applicability of the stress scenarios; - 4.8.3 confirm the plan's stress indicators, options to respond to breaches of those indicators, as well as, triggers and options to respond to trigger events, and revise them when necessary; - 4.8.4 evaluate the financial institution's organizational structure and its effectiveness in facilitating recovery; - 4.8.5 consider the financial institution's legal structure, current number of entities, geographical footprint, booking practices (e.g., guarantees and exposures), and servicing arrangements; and - 4.8.6 inform and educate the board on updates or amendments to the recovery plan (e.g., arrange table top exercises or other methods) and seek approval of the updated plan. - 4.9 Senior management should integrate the recovery planning framework into the financial institution's risk governance framework established and maintained by the independent risk management function (second line of defense).
-The independent risk management function should appropriately challenge the first line of defense's assessment and management of the risks associated with frontline activities. - 4.10 Senior management should implement monitoring processes for trigger events and timely activation of recovery options when appropriate.
+- 4.7 Senior management is responsible for implementing the recovery plan and ensuring that the recovery plan is reviewed at least annually or upon the occurrence of a material event or change, and updated as required.
+During this review, senior management should: - 4.7.1 consider the ongoing relevance and applicability of the stress scenarios; - 4.7.2 confirm the plan's stress indicators, options to respond to breaches of those indicators, as well as, triggers and options to respond to trigger events, and revise them when necessary; - 4.7.3 evaluate the financial institution's organizational structure and its effectiveness in facilitating recovery; - 4.7.4 consider the financial institution's legal structure, current number of entities, geographical footprint, booking practices (e.g., guarantees and exposures), and servicing arrangements; and - 4.7.5 inform and educate the board on updates or amendments to the recovery plan (e.g., arrange tabletop exercises or other methods) and seek approval of the updated plan. - 4.8 Senior management should integrate the recovery planning framework into the financial institution's risk governance framework established by the risk management function (second line of defense).
+The risk management function should appropriately challenge the first line of defense's assessment and management of the risks associated with frontline activities. - 4.9 Senior management should implement monitoring processes for trigger events and timely activation of recovery options when appropriate.
 The monitoring process should include timely and regular monitoring of specified indicators and their trigger events to allow for prompt discussions and minimize time lags for taking action.
-Periodic reports (e.g. quarterly or semi-annual) on the performance of the indicators should be submitted to the board/ board committee.

-4.11 Senior management should identify the person who will be responsible for the financial institution's recovery plan and for acting as the institution's contact point with the Central Bank on its recovery plan.
+Periodic reports (as determined by the institution on the basis of risk but at least annually) on the performance of the indicators should be submitted to the board/ board committee as appropriate. - 4.10 Senior management should identify the person(s) who will be responsible for the implementation of the financial institution's recovery plan and for acting as the institution's point of contact with the Central Bank on its recovery plan.